R02 Prefab Home Review

 R02 Product Direction

-Connection and structural reference view.
+Connection and structural reference from field material.

 Finish Reference Board